 Under a partnership on Advancing Gender in the Environment (AGENT), IUCN works with USAID in strengthening environmental programming through gender integration and achieving gender equality outcomes.
-A key area of this partnership has been focused on researching the nexus between gender-based violence (GBV) and the environment, resulting in a forthcoming paper in 2019 that will include targeted recommendations.
-The goal of the project is to review and collate existing knowledge and experience from across the globe to inform how the integration of GBV prevention and response in environmental programming can be strengthened.
+A key area of this partnership has been focused on researching the nexus between gender-based violence (GBV) and the environment, resulting in a report, Gender-based violence and environment links: The violence of inequality, that includes targeted recommendations.
+The study reviews and collates existing knowledge and experience from across the globe to inform how the integration of GBV prevention and response in environmental programming can be strengthened.

 On August 15, 2019, based on IUCN’s research, USAID has launched a Global Challenge to address gender-based violence in environmental sectors and contexts.
 Click here for more information and application details!

 To sign up for updates, please subscribe to our GBV and Environment mailing list here: